princeraju/action_on_google_bible/README.md

 # Actions on Google: Holy Bible using Node.js

 This is the webhook code used to serve the Holy Bible, an Action for the Google Assistant.
+Actions on Google lets you extend the functionality of the Google Assistant with Actions.

+## Actions supported
+Ok Google,Talk to Holy Bible to
+* Read John 3:16
+* Tell me about family (ask the topic you want)
+* Talk something
+* Read next verse
+* Read previous verse

+Actions uses advanced Natural Language Undertanding (NLU) and Machine Learning to understand the queries and map it to the corresponding intents.

 ## Setup Instructions